5 Ways Restoring the Gulf’s Estuaries Will Help Wildlife

 The smallest sea turtle in the world—and the most endangered—lives almost exclusively in the Gulf of Mexico.
 Once on the brink of extinction, the Kemp’s ridley had been making remarkable steps towards recovery and was considered a something of a poster child for successful endangered species recovery efforts.

 But the oil disaster may have changed the outlook for the Kemp’s ridley.
-The federal assessment of damage from the oil spill estimates that as many as 20 percent of the Kemp’s ridley adult females were killed during the disaster – which may explain why the species’ nest counts have been significantly below expectations since 2010.
+The federal assessment of damage from the oil spill estimates that as many as 20 percent of the Kemp’s ridley nesting females were killed during the disaster – which may explain why the species’ nest counts have been significantly below expectations since 2010.

 While the Kemp’s ridley spends much of its life in the saltier waters of the Gulf, it is also frequently found in the Gulf’s estuaries—perhaps seeking one of its favorite foods, the blue crab.
 Anything that we can do to improve the health of the Gulf’s estuaries should also benefit the Kemp’s ridley.
 The federal damage assessment process has already funded an extensive effort to directly help the Kemp’s ridley by monitoring populations and limiting bycatch.